Skip Navigation

 Winemaking

-The d’Arenberg cellars were constructed in 1928 by Chester’s grandfather, Frank, and since then have undergone major restoration and expansion with Chester and father d’Arry at the helm.
-Despite this modernization, traditional techniques such as foot treading and basket pressing are still employed.
+The d’Arenberg cellars were constructed in 1928 by Chester’s grandfather, Frank.
+Over time the winery has undergone major restoration and expansion, with a nod toward reducing carbon emissions; for example, installation of a solar PV generator provides 30% of the electricity used in the manufacturing process.
+As well, traditional techniques such as foot treading and basket pressing are mainstays at d’Arenberg.

-Grapes are gently crushed in rubber toothed crushers, with fermentation taking place in stainless steel tanks, barriques or, for the reds, open fermenters with heading down boards providing gentle extraction of color and tannin.
-Nineteenth century ‘Coq’ and ‘Bromley & Tregoning’ basket presses are used in pressing both red and white musts.
-Maturation occurs in American and French oak barriques, with small batches vinified separately throughout.
+Grapes are gently crushed in rubber toothed crushers, with fermentation in stainless steel tanks, barriques or, for the reds, open fermenters with heading down boards providing gentle extraction of color and tannin.
+Basket presses are used for both red and white musts.
+Maturation or aging in American and French oak barriques ensures that small batches are vinified separately.
 These techniques ensure the winemaker is in touch with the individual textures and flavors of each parcel of wine, bringing balance and complexity to the final blends.

 winemaking operations with the cellar master